 A new fence is a significant upgrade to your property, and figuring out the budget is the first step.
 The price of a composite fence depends on a few key factors, including the materials, the size of your yard, and whether you hire a professional for installation.
 Let’s break down what you can expect to spend and how to think about the long-term value of your investment.

-Breaking Down the Cost Per Foot
+Calculating Your Cost Per Linear Foot

 When you start shopping for fencing, you’ll see prices listed "per linear foot."
 This is the standard way to measure and price a fence project.
 On average, you can expect composite fencing materials to cost between $25 and $45 per linear foot.
 This price typically covers the fence panels, posts, and basic hardware.
 The final cost will vary based on the brand you choose, the height of the fence, and any decorative elements you add.
 Higher-quality materials with better fade resistance and longer warranties, like Cap Composite fencing, might be at the higher end of that range, but they also offer greater durability.